-You will be notified by mail if you become eligible for COBRA coverage because of a reduction in work hours or termination of employment.
+You will be notified by mail if you become eligible for COBRA coverage as a result of a reduction in work hours or termination of employment.
 The notification will give you instructions for electing COBRA coverage and advise you of the monthly cost.
 The benefits provided under COBRA are the same as those provided to active employees; however, the Company no longer shares the cost with you.
 You pay the full health care premium, both employee and employer costs, plus a 2% administrative fee.

-Under COBRA, you have up to 60 days from the date you receive notification or 60 days from the date your coverage ends to elect COBRA coverage, whichever is later.
-If this election period is missed, you and your spouse/domestic partner and dependent children will lose the opportunity to continue coverage under COBRA.
+Under federal law, you have up to 60 days from the date you receive notification or 60 days from the date your coverage ends to elect COBRA coverage, whichever is later.
+If this election period is missed, you and your eligible dependent(s) will lose the opportunity to continue coverage under COBRA.